moomoolive/pomodoro_timer_desktop/README.md

 # Pomodoro Timer

-A simple and intuitive pomodoro timer web/desktop app - built with Vuejs, Bootstrap, Fontawesome, and Electron.
+A simple and intuitive pomodoro timer desktop app - built with Vuejs, Bootstrap, Fontawesome, and Electron.

-Start using the app by visiting: https://pomotimer.site/.
+Download the Desktop App by visiting the [website](https://pomotimer.site/) and clicking 'Download Desktop App', or clone this repo and build the app via cli.

-Download the Desktop App by visiting the website and clicking 'Download Desktop App', or you can clone this repo and build the app yourself via cli.
+If you don't want to use the desktop app, you can use it by visiting: https://pomotimer.site/.

 If you want to help extend the program or request extra features open a pull request or an issue.